Solinea/goldstone-server/docs/HACKING.md

 ### Remember the difference between auto fetch and auto updates

 Git auto-fetches, but does not auto-update.
-Your local cache is up-to-date with the submodule’s remote, but the submodule’s working directory stuck to its former contents.
+Your local cache is up-to-date with the submodule’s remote repository, but the submodule’s working directory is stuck to its former contents, till you do a `git submodule update`.

 ### So always beware of Regressions

-If you don’t explicitly update the submodule’s working directory, your next parent-dir commit will regress the submodule.
+If you don’t explicitly update the submodule’s working directory, your next parent-directory commit will regress the submodule.
 It is therefore always important to call 'git submodule update'.

 ### Submodule sync

 There is another edge case: if the submodule’s remote URL changed since last used (perhaps one of the collaborators changed it in the .gitmodules), you have to manually update your local config to match this.
-In such a situation, before the git submodule update, you’d need to run a git submodule sync.
+In such a situation, before the git submodule update, you’d need to run a `git submodule sync.`

 ### All developers need to manually update submodules